-- 2. Make sure you are in Advanced User Mode, then highlight Set Simulation Position on the Chart main menu. - 3.
+- 2. Make sure you are in Advanced User Mode, then highlight Set Simulation Position on the Navigation main menu. - 3.
 Use the RIGHT 4-WAY Cursor Control key to change the Simulation Position setting.
 A confirmation dialog box will appear to allow you to change your mind, or to confirm your choice.
 If the cursor was not active before you began this procedure, you will see an error message.
 Exit the menu, set the cursor, then try again.

-Set Map Offset

-Set Map Offset
+Set Map Offset Set Map Offset ) (Advanced)

-Set Map Offset allows you to change the map offset used by the Fishfinder.
-The Set Map Offset menu choice is only available when User Mode is set to Advanced (see Setup Menu Tab: User Mode).
+Set Map Offset allows you to change the map offset used by the 900 SeriesTM.

 NOTE: The Map Offset will be applied to all maps and not just the map that requires the correction.
-The Map Offset should be cleared if a different map is to be used.
+The Map Offset should be cleared if a different map is to be used